 DO

-- Do require the tenant to pay a security deposit upfront to cover potential damages. - Do provide the tenant with a deposit closing statement when the tenant leaves. - Do keep accurate records showing what the deposit was applied to.
+- Do require the tenant to pay a security deposit upfront to cover potential damages. - Do provide the tenant with a deposit closing statement when the tenant leaves. - Do keep accurate records showing what charged were applied to the deposit.